nikzb/rgb-color-explorer/README.md

 To do:

-* Stuff
-  * Add more padding on the bottom of the level select screen

 * Header(s)
   * Make a "header" component for each app?
 Or make a general one?
      * Need to apply styles to ColorCoder header on level screen and end screen

 * Main page
-  * Set up routing to Color Explorer and ColorCoder
   * Have logo(/title?) be a link back to main page (when on other pages)
     * Clicking on souvlaki logo during tour - tour does not hide